Skip to main content

 Jay Shao

-Jay graduated with a Bachelor’s in History and Urban Studies and a Master’s in Cybersecurity.
+Jay graduated with a Master’s in Cybersecurity.
 Prior to joining the U.S. Digital Corps, Jay worked for a variety of organizations with different missions.
-As a community organizer, he leveraged social media tools to mobilize and empower residents advocating for neighborhood social and economic development.
-Working for a legal team, he digitized business processes to improve services for immigrant and refugee families navigating the U.S. immigration system.
-On a construction crew, he created project trackers and renovated housing to improve health and safety for low-income families, seniors, veterans, and persons with disabilities.
+As a community organizer, he leveraged social media and other digital tools to mobilize and empower residents advocating for neighborhood social and economic development.
+In support of a legal team, he streamlined processes and procedures to improve service delivery for immigrant and refugee families navigating the U.S. immigration system.
+On a construction crew, he renovated housing and led projects to improve home health and safety for low-income families, seniors, veterans, and persons with disabilities.
 As part of an IT team, he implemented an enterprise-wide human capital and financial management information system for an IT consulting firm.
 Most recently, as an intern, Jay supported enterprise architecture and IT modernization efforts for a federal government agency.
-In his free time, Jay enjoys board gaming, studying Mandarin, and hiking with his partner and their dog.

 What Inspired You To Join The U.S. Digital Corps?